Martín Enríquez de Almanza: Viceroy of Peru

 King Philip II of Spain received outstanding comments about this viceroy, and he was aware of the obvious improvements made during his administration.
 In recognition of his labor, he was designated viceroy of Peru, Peru being a richer colony.
 Enríquez de Almanza sailed from the port of Acapulco on the Pacific in 1580.
 He died in Lima, Peru in 1583, still in office.
-The Audiencia governed New Spain until the arrival of the next viceroy, Lorenzo Suárez de Mendoza, 4th conde de la Coruña.
+The Audiencia governed New Spain until the arrival of the next viceroy, Lorenzo Suárez de Mendoza, 5th Count of Coruña.

 In Lima people knew him as el Gotoso (The Goutish One) because of his ill health.
 He was unable to accomplish much as viceroy of Peru and died three years into his term, so that he is thus not counted among the great viceroys.
 However, in New Spain where he served 12 years as viceroy, he was considered "a wise administrator; he is generally credited with having raised the prestige of the viceroy's office."